linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 The second section below details where you can start configuring your GitLab Runners.
 The section provides some resources for learning more about possible configurations, and it highlights some useful options for autoscaling setups.

-Further on in the tutorial, you can see some example modifications to the default configuration.
+Further on in the guide, you can see some example modifications to the default configuration.
 These specifically cover enabling autoscaling and implementing Linode Object Storage for caching.

-### Registering the Runner
+### Register the Runner

 To create a runner, you need to register it with a GitLab instance.
 This involves getting a GitLab Runner token from your instance and running the `register` command with that token from within your Runner Manager instance.